 Money: The Venezuelan Bolívar (VEF) is divided into 100 céntimos.
 ATMs are widely available but are often targets for card cloning, thefts and muggings.
-It isn't difficult to open a bank account as long as expats make sure they provide the bank with all the required documentation.
+It isn't difficult to open a bank account as long as expats ensure they provide the bank with all the required documentation.

 Tipping: Five to 10 percent

-Electricity: 120 volts, 60 Hz.
-Plugs have two flat blades and some have an additional round prong.
+Electricity: 120 V, 60 Hz.
+Plugs have two flat blades, and some have an additional round prong.